varvet/pundit/README.md

 In many applications, only logged in users are really able to do anything.
 If you're building such a system, it can be kind of cumbersome to check that the user in a policy isn't `nil` for every single permission.
+Aside from policies, you can add this check to the base class for scopes.

 We suggest that you define a filter that redirects unauthenticated users to the login page.
 As a secondary defence, if you've defined an ApplicationPolicy, it